Maintaining Confidentiality of Student Disability Information

 - Refrain from discussing a student’s disability status and necessary accommodations within hearing range of fellow students or others who do not have an “educational need to know.”

-- Do not assume that students registered with Disability Services are aware of other students’ disability status.
-If, for some reason, you feel it might be beneficial for students with disabilities to know each other, Disability Services is happy to discuss this further with you.
+- Do not assume that students registered with Access Services are aware of other students’ disability status.
+If, for some reason, you feel it might be beneficial for students with disabilities to know each other, Access Services is happy to discuss this further with you.
 However, the default action is to keep this information confidential.

 - At no time should the class be informed that a student has a disability, except at the student’s request.